-To support this need for development, we have recently created a competency framework for the majority of site and office jobs, used to assess training needs and to monitor employee development and promotion-readiness.
+To support this need for development, we have recently created a competency framework for the majority of site and office jobs.
+This framework is designed to assess training needs, monitor employee development, and evaluate promotion readiness.

-We have an in-house training centre and provide certification on completion of training courses.
-The variety of courses we offer continues to grow and cover a broader variety of competencies, adding value for our workforce and that of Oman as a whole, as well as ensuring we expertly deliver safe operations for our clients.
+We also operate an in-house training center, providing certifications upon the completion of training courses.
+The range of courses we offer continues to expand, covering an increasingly diverse array of competencies.
+This growth ensures that our employees are equipped with the knowledge and skills needed to excel in their roles and advance their careers.
+Value for our workforce and that of Oman as a whole, as well as ensuring we expertly deliver safe operations for our clients.